algorandfoundation/TEALScript/README.md

    * @param b
    * @returns The difference between a and b.
    */
-  private getDifference(a: number, b: number): number {
+  private getDifference(a: uint64, b: uint64): uint64 {
     return a >= b ? a - b : b - a;
   }